odubno/gauss-naive-bayes/README.md

 * This is the updated belief given the new data.

 **Class Prior Probability:**
 * This is our Prior Belief.
-The probability of the class it self.
+The probability of the class before updating our belief.

 **Likelihood:**
 * Likelihood is calculated using the [Normal Distribution (Gauss)](#normal-pdf).
 Hence, the name Gauss Naive Bayes.